DataDog/documentation/content/en/logs/archives/_index.md

 By default:

-* all Datadog Admin users can create, edit and reorder (see [Configure Multiple Archives](#configure-multiple-archives) Archives,
+* All Datadog Admin users can create, edit and reorder (see [Configure Multiple Archives](#configure-multiple-archives) archives
-* all Datadog Admin and Standard users can Rehydrate from Archives,
+* All Datadog Admin and Standard users can Rehydrate from archives
-* all users, including Datadog Read Only users, can access Rehydrated logs.
+* All users, including Datadog Read Only users, can access rehydrated logs

-Use optional step 5 to Assign Roles on that Archive and restrict who can:
+Use optional step 5 to assign roles on that archive and restrict who can:

-* edit that Archive Configuration.
-See the [logs_write_archive][4] permission.
+* Edit that archive configuration.
+See the [logs_write_archive][5] permission.
-* rehydrate from that Archive.
-See the [logs_read_archives][5] and [logs_write_historical_view][6].
+* Rehydrate from that archive.
+See the [logs_read_archives][6] and [logs_write_historical_view][7].
-* access Rehydrated Logs in case you use the legacy [Read Index Data permission][7].
+* Access rehydrated logs in case you use the legacy [Read Index Data permission][8].

 Use optional step 6 to add tags on rehydrated logs according to your Restriction Queries policy.
-See [logs_read_data][8] permission.
+See [logs_read_data][9] permission.

 {{< img src="logs/archives/archive_restriction.png" alt="Restrict access to Archives and Rehydrated logs"  style="width:75%;">}}